Campo de’ Fiori

 At his trial he listened to the verdict on his knees, then stood up and said: “Perhaps you, my judges, pronounce this sentence against me with greater fear than I receive it.”

-He was imprisoned in Castel St. Angelo for a month and was then brought to here, his tongue in a gag, tied to a pole naked and burned at the stake, on February 17, 1600.
+He was imprisoned in Castel St. Angelo for a month and was then brought to here to Campo de’ Fiori, his tongue in a gag, tied to a pole naked and burned at the stake, on February 17, 1600.

 campo di fiori market

-Over two hundred years later in 1889, the Freemasons erected this statue here in his honor.
+Over two hundred years later in 1889, the Freemasons erected this statue here in Campo de’ Fiori in his honor.

-At that time in Rome, Italy had just become a unified country and they had taken Rome from the Vatican by force so there was a lot of anti-papal feeling still left.
+At that time in Rome, Italy had just become a unified country and they had taken Rome from the Vatican by force so there was a lot of anti-papal feeling at the time.

 The statue faces Vatican in defiance of them.
 On the panels beneath him there are pictures from his life depicting his trial and execution.